 The most expensive Omega watch ever sold at auction was wristwatch Ref.
 H6582/D96043.
 Manufactured in 1960 and owned by Elvis Presley, the watch fetched $1.812 million in the 2018 Geneva auction.
 Another wristwatch, Omega Stainless Steel Tourbillion 201, was sold for $1.43 million at the 2017 Geneva auction.

-The Omega Speedmaster Professional Chronograph was the first watch worn by the astronaut (Buzz Aldrin) walking on the Moon during NASA’s Apollo 11 mission.
+The Omega Speedmaster Professional Chronograph was the first watch worn by the astronaut (Buzz Aldrin) who walked on the Moon during NASA’s Apollo 11 mission.
 It was also worn during the first American spacewalk as part of the Gemini 4 mission.

 Price Range: $7,000 – $2,500,000